Monash University: Mannix College

 Mannix College, founded in 1969 and owned by the Catholic Church, was originally an all-male college administered by the Dominican order.
 It is named after Daniel Mannix (1864–1963), who was the Catholic Archbishop of Melbourne.
 Mannix is affiliated with the university, and located opposite the southern end of the Clayton campus.

 The Newman Lecture series is an annual public lecture series held at Mannix College.
 It is named after Cardinal John Henry Newman and began in 1981.
 The inaugural lecture was given by Bishop Eric D'Arcy, and others by Sir Edward Dunlop, Robyn Williams, Michael Tate, Max Charlesworth, and Veronica Brady.
 In both 2006 and 2007, the lecture was presented as a play, both relating to the life of Daniel Mannix.
 The 2009 lecture, delivered by Gabrielle McMullen, celebrated 40 years of Mannix College.

 Normanby House

 Marist College, founded by the Marist order, was established in November 1969 as a traditional all-male college, with an attached seminary.
 Marist College had closed by 1978, the university subsequently purchasing the college and naming it Normanby House.
 Normanby House had closed its doors (demolished) by early 2025 to "make way" for the Suburban Rail Loop project.

 Non-residential colleges

-In 2013, Monash University introduced non-residential colleges.
-There are now eight colleges: Orion, Centaurus and Ursa (Clayton campus); Pegasus, Phoenix and Auriga (Caulfield campus); Aquila (Peninsula campus); and Lupa (Caulfield and Parkville campuses).
+In 2013, Monash University introduced non-residential colleges (renamed Monash Student Communities in 2025).
+These communities (originally colleges) act as organised social groups for non-residential students, seeking to replicate the social experiences that residential students receive.
+There are now eight colleges: Orion, Centaurus and Ursa (Clayton campus); Pegasus, Phoenix and Auriga (Caulfield campus); Aquila (Peninsula campus); and Lupa (Parkville campus).